tplisson/aws-scs/services/guardduty/README.md

 - **Stop** = configs are lost !
   - Watch out!
   - Export before stopping if needed
+- Detection only, not prevention
+  - for automated remediation, use AWS Security Hub, Amazon EventBridge, AWS Lambda, and AWS Step Functions

 ---
 ## AWS Resources